Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_expert.rst

 """"""""

 `PowerSGD <https://arxiv.org/abs/1905.13727>`_ is a technique to reduce distributed communication of gradients across processes.
-In short, PowerSGD uses a low rank approximation to compress gradients before all reducing.
+In short, PowerSGD uses a low-rank approximation to compress gradients before all reducing.

 .. note::
-    PowerSGD may impact convergence, however it is worth trying as it can substantially reduce the communication between processes.
+    PowerSGD may impact convergence, however, it is worth trying as it can substantially reduce the communication between processes.

 .. code-block:: python